esl-epfl/szcore/website/content/challenge/index.md

 description: "Description of the seizure detection challenge organized at the AI in Epilepsy and Neurological disorders in March 2025."
 ---

-In partnership with [The International Conference on Artificial Intelligence and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/) (2025), [EPFL](https://www.epfl.ch/labs/esl/), [ETH](https://iis.ee.ethz.ch/) and partners are organizing a seizure detection challenge.
+In partnership with [The International Conference on Artificial Intelligence in Epilepsy and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/) (2025), [EPFL](https://www.epfl.ch/labs/esl/), [ETH](https://iis.ee.ethz.ch/) and partners are organizing a seizure detection challenge.

 ## Background and impact